Find out what's happening

-We are revitalising the public space around the Church Point shops and improving pedestrian safety in the area as part of the Church Point Precinct Masterplan.
+We are improving the public space around the Church Point shops to make our streets safer for everyone, as part of the Church Point Precinct Masterplan.

-The proposed road safety upgrade follows the completion of stage one of the Masterplan, which saw the construction of the new car park, cargo wharf and boardwalk extension.
-Improvements to Thomas Stephens Reserve near the Ferry Wharf will commence following the proposed road safety upgrades.
+The proposed road safety upgrade follows the successful completion of Stage One of the Masterplan, which included the construction of a new car park, cargo wharf, and an extension of the boardwalk.
+Enhancements to Thomas Stephens Reserve near the Ferry Wharf will start following these road safety upgrades.

-The proposed design has been assessed by an independent Traffic Engineer and a Road Safety Assessment Report has been completed.
+The proposed design has been reviewed by an independent traffic engineer, and a detailed Road Safety Assessment Report has been completed.

 • a pedestrian refuge to provide safer pedestrian access to/from the bus stop